Here we offer some useful tips on designing effective visual aids.

-The last of the deadly sins is the most subtle of them all.
+This trap is the most subtle of them all.
 It is those types of visual images that can be obtained from the royalty free photo CDs.
 These often have actors showing emotions such as surprise or happiness.
 The difficulty is that they can look very corny.
 And if the photos are a few years old, the fashions can look very dated.
 As with most things in life, taking a little extra time to select that right visual appearance will make all of the difference.

 3. Using Clip Art.